cpflat/LogCausalAnalysis/README.md

 You can check result DAG with following command.

-$ python pcresult.py -g graph.pdf pc_output/all_21120901
+$ python pcresult.py -g graph.pdf show pc_output/all_21120901